-Sensory Mood Lighting Can Help Calm and Soothe
+Calming Sensory Lights Can Help Calm and Soothe

-Manchester-based lighting company Valuelights, part of the LSE Retail Group founded in 2011, recently ran a competition to raise awareness of how LED sensory mood lighting can have a positive, calming effect on children with autism; helping develop, balance and encourage creativity and well-being within the home.
+Manchester-based lighting company Valuelights, part of the LSE Retail Group founded in 2011, recently ran a competition to raise awareness of how calming sensory lights for autism can have a positive effect on children; helping develop, balance and encourage creativity and well-being within the home.

 Research between lighting and autism has brought to the public’s attention numerous positive associations between color and mood.
 Certain colors, such as blue, can help towards creativity and calmness, with mood lighting adding to a happy, creative environment.